 You can choose to simply deter them but such methods usually provide only a temporary solution for the rat problem.
-Your garden probably gives the perfect living conditions for rats such as shelter and food and if left undisturbed, they will multiply and increase their number very fast, which will only further increase the scale of the infestation.
+Your garden probably gives the perfect living conditions for rats such as shelter and food and if left undisturbed, they will multiply and increase their numbers fast, which will only further increase the scale of the infestation.
 This will make getting rid of them harder and at much higher costs.

 We recommend reading the guide below so you can get informed about anything related to having rats in the garden such as: identification, dangers, treatment, prevention and more.

 The signs of rat infestation in the garden are clear and easy to spot.
 You won’t have to spend more than 10-15 minutes to fully investigate your property.
 This is the complete list of signs that you have rats in your yard.
-Check them out and if recognize a few them, then you certainly have a rat problem to deal with.
+Check them out and if you recognize a few of them, then you certainly have a rat problem to deal with.

 Rat droppings are distinct and have a different shape and size compared to the mice droppings.
 If you want to learn more about it, check this detailed guide on the difference between mice and rat droppings.

 Rats defecate quite often and are able to produce up to 40 dropping per just 1 night.
 They resemble a large rice grain with a size of 9-14mm and dark brown colour.
 If you see such anywhere in your garden or in proximity to your house, it’s definitely rats you’re dealing with.

 Bite Marks on Garden Hoses

 Rats teeth have very tough enamel and according to Mohs Scale they rank 5.5, a bit over the tha humans’ 5 rank, which makes them able to gnaw through almost anything.
 Being able to chew through things such as: plastic; wood; brick; cement; lead; asbestos; aluminum; cinder blocks and more, makes the rat an animal that is easy to distinguish.